RICS Party Wall Surveyors in City of London

 Use this route if you have received a notice, need help responding, or want an independent surveyor to review risk, access, schedule of condition, and award terms.

-Best suited to adjoining owners who want a practical response before works commence.
+Best suited to adjoining owners who want a measured, independent response before proposed works commence.

 Award and schedule route